 When an invitation arrives to visit three Wilderness camps in the striking African country of Botswana, there is not a moment’s hesitation on my part.
 My journey commences on a Saturday morning at Cape Town International Airport, where I will be flying directly to Maun Airport with South Africa’s most consistent on-time airline, Airlink.
-The beautiful Embraer 135 regional jet sporting its new livery is parked on the tarmac, ready to take to the African skies, connecting exciting safarigoers to this amazing gem destination.
+The beautiful Embraer 135 regional jet sporting its new livery is parked on the tarmac, ready to take to the African skies, connecting excited safarigoers to this amazing gem destination.
 Once we are airborne, the friendly flight attendant offers a choice of beverages and a delicious meal.
 Landing ahead of schedule, everyone is eager to get to their lodge as Maun is the getaway to the spectacular UNESCO World Heritage Site that is the Okavango Delta.

 Wilderness Vumbura Plains